ElOceanografo/ProbabilisticEchoInversion.jl/docs/src/index.md

 TS spectrum.
 It puts a vague prior on their log-densities, and assumes a single error variance for all frequencies.

+> **Note** **: Writing models in the log-domain**
+>
-!!! info "Write models in the log domain" Note that this model is defined in the logarithmic domain - that is, the scatterer densities are written as log-densities, and the observed data are assumed to be decibel-valued mean volume backscattering strengths ($S_v$) instead of linear mean volume backscattering coefficients ($s_v$).
+> Note that this model is defined in the logarithmic domain - that is, the scatterer densities are written as log-densities, and the observed data are assumed to be decibel-valued mean volume backscattering strengths ($S_v$) instead of linear mean volume backscattering coefficients ($s_v$).
 While not strictly required, defining your models this way is a *really good idea*.
 The small absolute values and wide ranges of both scatterer densities and observed backscatter means that linear-domain models often have problems with floating-point precision that can manifest in inefficient and/or incorrect inference.

 The last step in setting up our model is to choose our candidate scatterers and construct the TS matrix.
 A research trawl performed at this location found a mixture of Alaska